terraform-aviatrix-modules/terraform-aviatrix-aws-sdwan-fortinet/README.md

 key | value
 :--- | :---
-cidr | x
-region | x
-transit_gw_obj | The name of the transit gateway we want to attach this SDWAN edge to.
+cidr | 	The IP CIDR to be used to create the SDWAN VPC. region | AWS region to deploy the SDWAN VPC in transit_gw_obj | The transit gateway object (including all attributes) we want to attach this SDWAN edge to.

 The following variables are optional: